taurus-org/taurus/doc/source/tep/TEP18.md

   adding members (e.g. if using the PyQt5 module, it monkey-patches all QtWidgets into QtGui).
   It is more of a custom solution, not designed to be used by other projects.

-### Consequences of goals 1, 2 and 3 on the implementation decisions (and on goal 5)
+### Consequences of Goals 1, 2 and 3 on the implementation decisions (and on Goal 5)

-After studying all the mentioned implementations, we conclude that all of them fulfill goals 1 and 2 but none of them , if used directly as it is fulfills goal 3.
+After studying all the mentioned implementations, we conclude that all of them fulfill Goals 1 and 2 but none of them , if used directly as it is fulfills Goal 3.

 Some custom wrapping is necessary in all cases.
 For example: qtpy and Qt.py impose using PySide2 style (e.g. they do not expose pyqtSignal).
 In the case